Generalisations of Matrix Partitions : Complexity and Obstructions: Abstract

 \section{Abstract}

-A \emph{trigraph} is a graph where each pair of vertices is labelled either $0$ (a non-edge), $1$ (an edge) or $\star$ (both an edge and a non-edge).
+A \emph{trigraph} is a graph where each pair of vertices is labelled either $0$ (a non-arc), $1$ (an arc) or $\star$ (both an arc and a non-arc).
 In a series of papers, Hell and co-authors (see for instance [Pavol Hell: Graph partitions with prescribed patterns.
 Eur.
 J. Comb.
-35: 335-353 (2014)]) proposed to study the complexity of homomorphisms from graphs to trigraphs, called \emph{Matrix Partition Problems}, where edges and non-edges can be both mapped to $\star$-edges, while a non-edge cannot be mapped to an edge, and vice-versa.
-Even though, Matrix Partition Problems are generalisations of \emph{Constraint Satisfaction Problems ($\CSP$s)}, they share with them the property of being "intrinsically" combinatorial.
-So, the question of a possible dichotomy, i.e. $\polynomial$-time vs $\NPc$, is a very natural one and raised in Hell et al.'s papers.
-We propose in this paper to study Matrix Partition Problems on relational structures, wrt a dichotomy question, and, in particular, homomorphisms between trigraphs.
-We first show that trigraph homomorphisms and Matrix Partition Problems are $\polynomial$-time equivalent, and then prove that one can also restrict (wrt dichotomy) to relational structures with one relation.
-Failing in proving that Matrix Partition Problems on directed graphs are not $\polynomial$-time equivalent to Matrix Partitions on relational structures, we give some evidence that it is unlikely by showing that reductions used in the case of $\CSP$s cannot work.
-We turn then our attention to Matrix Partitions with finite sets of obstructions.
-We show that, for a fixed trigraph $\structure{H}$, the set of inclusion-wise minimal obstructions, which prevent to have a homomorphism to $\structure{H}$, is finite for directed graphs if and only if it is finite for trigraphs.
-We also prove similar results for relational structures.
-We conclude by showing that on trees (seen as trigraphs) it is $\NPc$ to decide whether a given tree has a trigraph homomorphism to another input trigraph.
-The latter shows a notable difference on tractability between $\CSP$ and Matrix Partition as it is well-known that $\CSP$ is tractable on the class of trees.
+35: 335-353 (2014)]) proposed to study the complexity of homomorphisms from graphs to trigraphs, called \emph{Matrix Partition Problems}, where arcs and non-arcs can be both mapped to $\star$-arcs, while a non-arc cannot be mapped to an arc, and vice-versa.
+Even though Matrix Partition Problems are generalisations of \emph{Constraint Satisfaction Problems ($\CSP$s)}, they share with them the property of being ``intrinsically'' combinatorial.
+So, the question of a possible $\polynomial$-time vs $\NPc$ dichotomy is a very natural one and was raised in Hell et al.'s papers.
+We propose a generalisation of Matrix Partition Problems to relational structures and study them with respect to the question of a dichotomy.
+We first show that trigraph homomorphisms and Matrix Partition Problems are $\polynomial$-time equivalent, and then prove that one can also restrict (with respect to having a dichotomy) to relational structures with a single relation.
+Failing in proving that Matrix Partition Problems on directed graphs are not $\polynomial$-time equivalent to Matrix Partitions on relational structures, we give some evidence that it might be unlikely by formalising the reductions used in the case of $\CSP$s and by showing that such reductions cannot work for the case of Matrix Partition Problems.
+We then turn our attention to Matrix Partition problems that can be described by finite sets of (induced-subgraph) obstructions.
+We show, in particular, that any such problem has finitely many minimal obstructions if and only if it has finite duality.
+We conclude by showing that on trees (seen as trigraphs) it is $\NPc$ to decide whether a given tree has a homomorphism to another input trigraph.
+The latter shows a notable difference on tractability between $\CSP$ and Matrix Partition Problems as it is well-known that $\CSP$ is tractable on the class of trees.